dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 "It has been a constant source of delight for me over the past year to get to continually tell hordes (literally) of people who want to -- strap yourselves in, here it comes -- control what their documents look like in ways that would be trivial in TeX, Microsoft Word, and every other common text processing environment: '<strong>Sorry, you're screwed.</strong>'" — Mark Andreessen, 1994

 ???
-* we'll dive deeper into the CSS render tree next class
+* we'll dive deeper into the CSS render tree next class when we learn how the browser thinks about the document interally
-* this is a video of the layout reflow render passes the browser makes just to display google, later we'll talk tips on how to optimize this sort of thing
+* this is a video of the layout reflow render passes the browser makes just to display google

 ---
 name: CSS — Cascading Style Sheets